IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 ## Calculating tracks on-the-fly

 With the `wrassp` package, we were able to implement a new form of signal data extraction which was not available in the legacy system.
 The user is now able to select one of the signal processing routines provided by `wrassp` and pass it on to the signal data extraction function.
 The signal data extraction function can then apply this `wrassp` function to each audio file as part of the signal data extraction process.
 This means that the user can quickly manipulate function parameters and evaluate the result without having to store to disk the files that would usually be generated by the various parameter experiments.
 In many cases this new functionality eliminates the need for defining a track definition for the entire database for temporary data analysis purposes.
-R Example \@ref(rexample:sigDataExtr-onTheFly) shows how the `onTheFlyFunctionName` parameter of the `get_trackdata()` function is used.
+The R code snippet below shows how the `onTheFlyFunctionName` parameter of the `get_trackdata()` function is used.